OscarOG/OOG_bot/README.md

 I´m a Half-Life fan and one of the multiple MODs i loved to play is Contra-Force.

-Contra-Force was a mix between Sven Co-op and Counter-Strike, more like a cooperative version of Counter-Strike, a realistic and dificult MOD where players cooperate to fight monsters in a simulated real gameplay.
+Contra-Force was a mix between Sven Co-op and Counter-Strike, a realistic and dificult MOD where players cooperate to fight monsters in a simulated real gameplay.

 It was not a very famous MOD.
 The last version was 1.4b, as far as i know so it had some bugs to fix and features to add but looked very promising